 The yellow road on the map is SS42, the main north-south artery through the Valcamonica.

 Hikers will want to be near the trailheads.
-We recommend staying in Pescarzo, on the main road heading west out of Capo di Ponte.
+We recommend staying in Pescarzo, a historic mountain village on the main road heading west out of Capo di Ponte.
 Many trails in the Valcamonica branch from Pescarzo.
 The I Camuni Bed and Breakfast is highly rated and inexpensive, and many of the rooms have great views.

 If you're there to see the rock art in the most efficient manner, you may wish to stay in Capo di Ponte.
 The new Graffitipark hotel might be just the thing for large groups and children, and is a new hotel in Capo di Ponte.
 For other user-rated hotels in other Val Camonica Locations, see Hotels in Val Camonica.
 While in Capo di Ponte, don't miss the excellent archaeological museum in the historic center, Museo Nazionale della Preistoria della Valle Camonica.

 You'll notice from the scale, that the area of the map is quite small.
 You'll see lots in a very short time here.

 If you only go to one site, I'd visit Naquane.
 Also take time to see the Regional Reserve of Rock Art Engravings of Ceto-Cimbergo-Paspardo in Nadro di Ceto, then on to the Riserva Regionale Incisioni Rupestri (regional reserve of incised rocks) north of Paspardo.
 Allow at least two days for all of this.
 A map and opening times of all the sites are found here.